Cetacean intelligence: Self-awareness

 Self-awareness, though not well defined scientifically, is believed to be the precursor to more advanced processes like meta-cognitive reasoning (thinking about thinking) that are typical of humans.
 Scientific research in this field has suggested that bottlenose dolphins, alongside elephants and great apes, possess self-awareness.

 The most widely used test for self-awareness in animals is the mirror test, developed by Gordon Gallup in the 1970s, in which a temporary dye is placed on an animal's body, and the animal is then presented with a mirror.

 In 1995, Marten and Psarakos used television to test dolphin self-awareness.
 They showed dolphins real-time footage of themselves, recorded footage, and another dolphin.
 They concluded that their evidence suggested self-awareness rather than social behavior.
-While this particular study has not been repeated since then, dolphins have since passed the mirror test.
+While this particular study has not yet been repeated, dolphins have since passed the mirror test.
 However, some researchers have argued that evidence for self-awareness has not been convincingly demonstrated.